INDOOR LOCALIZATION

 WHAT MAKES JACK SLAM DIFFERENT FROM OTHER POSITIONING PRODUCTS

-It can relocate in less than a second (for example if we hide its camera, even for a long time).
+It can relocate in less than a second (for example if the system is suddenly brought anywhere in its map).

 It continues to work perfectly even if the environment has completely changed (for example a warehouse has been totally restructured).

-It needs little to provide efficient localization: A simple 4-core CPU and a low-cost camera.
+It needs little to provide efficient localization: A simple 4-core CPU and low-cost cameras.

 WHERE TO USE IT